janknobloch/graphql-performance-reproducer/README.md

 The runner (VUs) are rapidly increasing using the navigation query schema compared to the json response schema.

-The json runner uses:
+The json runner uses the following query:

 ```
 {json}
 ```

-as a query while the navigation runner uses:
+while the navigation runner uses the following query:

 ```